KonradIT/goprowifihack/README.md

 ### Bluetooth:

 Bluetooth is used to turn camera on after WiFi AP is disabled in deep sleep, as well as for turning on/off wifi.

+But on Hero9, it's used for status retrieval, all commands and changing settings, turning on,

 ### Acknowledgements/credits